TechMaverik/WingEye/README.md

 # Wing I
 `Wing I is an REST API based Inspection Software written in FAST API which is used to  inspect issues in air crafts and other material surfaces.
 Wing I can be deployed from drones or from UGVs or anything that supports live camera streaming    `

+## SETTING UP THE SERVER
+1. Create a new virtual environment with requirements.txt file
+2. Make sure virtual environment is installed and activate it before proceeding.

 ## PROCEDURE
 1. Get the images or videos from the drone to inspect.
 2. Zip the image or videos.